Students devise circular economy service models for Touchpoint

 The teams employed service design methods to develop five different solutions for Touchpoint.
 In their proposals, the students offered ideas for various mobile applications, the brand look, web pages as well as ecological transportation and packaging solutions.

-Niina Härkönen and Julia Taari, students of Business Management, and Markus Kasperi, student of Business Information Systems, were part of a team that worked on a work clothes leasing service for educational institutions.
+Niina Härkönen and Julia Taari, students of Business Management, and Markus Kasperi, student of Business Information Technology, were part of a team that worked on a work clothes leasing service for educational institutions.

 - They found the study unit and assignment to be interesting.
 According to them, it was fun to collaborate on an idea that might really be adopted by a company.

 - The spirit in our team was excellent from the very beginning.
 The task never felt exasperating, and all the team members came up with good ideas throughout the project.